-- SMcli invokes the command line interface. - storageArray is the name or the IP address of the storage array. - terminal are CLI values that define the environment and the purpose for the command. - script-commands are one or more script commands or the name of a script file that contains script commands.
+- SMcli invokes the command line interface. - storageArray is the name or the IP address of the storage array. - terminal a CLI value that defines the environment and the purpose for the command. - script-commands are one or more script commands or the name of a script file that contains script commands.
 (The script commands configure and manage the storage array.)